 Our current partner stores include:

-We can create paperbacks for any books generated through our conversion service (that is, everything except pre-formatted epub uploads).
-As part of the publishing process, we'll give you the option of adding a paperback version and we'll ask you for any additional material needed to make it happen.
+We do create paperbacks for any books generated through our conversion service (that is, everything except pre-formatted epub uploads).
+As part of the publishing process, we'll give you the option of downloading a print-ready PDF file that you can use to create a paperback at any of the most popular print-on-demand services.

 Not at all!
 When you publish a book through us, you choose which stores you want us to distribute to.
 And making these selections is as easy as clicking a checkbox.